zwave-js/node-zwave-js/packages/config/api.md

     minValue: NonNullable<ConditionalParamInformation["minValue"]>;
     maxValue: NonNullable<ConditionalParamInformation["maxValue"]>;
 };

+// Warning: (ae-missing-release-tag) "parseConditionalParamInformationMap" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function parseConditionalParamInformationMap(definition: JSONObject, parent: ConditionalDeviceConfig, errorPrefix?: string): ConditionalParamInfoMap;

 // Warning: (ae-missing-release-tag) "saveManufacturersInternal" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //